atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 > 8. Detest vain glory as the venom of sin, and abolish superstition as the cloak of ungodliness.

 ---

 [38]

 ## CHAP.
 IV.

->By the sound of music, they are drawn into a forest, where they find an aged father, seated in a fragrant bower.-—He informs them, at their request, why he lives that retired life.-—At their departure he gives them the necessary instructions for their journey.
+>By the sound of music, they are drawn into a forest, where they find an aged father, seated in a fragrant bower.—He informs them, at their request, why he lives that retired life.—At their departure he gives them the necessary instructions for their journey.

 Having perused the contents of the paper, and knowing the sacred influence thereof tended to the establishing of their celestial tranquility, they imprinted it in their memories, that it might serve for a fenced circumference, to retain them in the confines of piety; and triumphing that fortune had presented them with so sacred an instance, they joyfully departed.